 If you’re looking for replacement windows, you’ve probably focused on choosing the style and material type that best fits your home.
 Another key feature to consider is which type of glass will help your home stay most comfortable year round.
 Glass can affect the amount of heat or cold that gets inside and contribute to energy efficiency.

-A key feature of our Low-E insulating glass is that it can be made with argon.
+A primary feature of our Low-E insulating glass is that it can include argon.
 But what is argon?
-We get that a lot.
+We get that question a lot.

-Pella offers windows and patio doors with advanced Low-E double-pane glass and that are ENERGY STAR® certified so you can take advantage of energy efficiency and comfort immediately.
-Want to know more about how your glass choice will affect your home?
+Pella offers windows and patio doors with advanced Low-E double-pane glass and that are ENERGY STAR® certified so you can take advantage of energy efficiency and comfort right away.
+Want to learn more about how your glass choice will affect your home?
 Call our Pella Window and Door Showroom in Owensboro for an in-home consultation or to find out more about your next window replacement.